dimitargnikolov/book-project/README.md

 How do we determine how strong the edges between characters should be?
 We will derive this from the text of the book itself assuming that characters that appear close to each other on a page are also more closely related.
 Programatically, this involves scanning the text of the book using a sliding window of `N` characters and marking increasing the strength of relatedness between any characters who happen to be in the window at the same time.
 For example, consider this paragraph:

-> *Very soon the* **Rabbit** *noticed* **Alice,** *as she went hunting about,
-> and called out to* her in an angry tone, ‘Why, Mary Ann, what
-> ARE you doing out here?
-Run home this moment, and fetch me a
-> pair of gloves and a fan!
-Quick, now!’
-And Alice was so much
-> frightened that she ran off at once in the direction it
-> pointed to, without trying to explain the mistake it had made.
+> "**Fantine, Dahlia** *and* **Zéphine** *have been teasing us for nearly
+> a year to give them* a surprise.
+We have promised them solemnly that we
+> would.
+They are forever talking about it to us, to me in particular,
+> just as the old women in Naples cry to Saint Januarius, '_Faccia
+> gialluta, fa o miracolo_, Yellow face, perform thy miracle,' so our
+> beauties say to me incessantly, 'Tholomyès, when will you bring forth
+> your surprise?'
+At the same time our parents keep writing to us.
+> Pressure on both sides.
+The moment has arrived, it seems to me; let us
+> discuss the question."

 Here, we are using a window of 15 characters (the italicized portion of text).
-We start at the beginning of the paragraph and we already see that *Rabbit* and *Alice* appear close together, so we will update the network representation to strengthen the edge between the *Rabbit* and *Alice* nodes.
+We start at the beginning of the paragraph and we already see that *Fantine*, *Dahlia* and *Zephine* appear close together, so we will update the network representation to strengthen the edge between the *Fantine* and *Dahlia*, *Fantine* and *Zephine*, and *Dahlia* and *Zephine* nodes.

 We've done all of this for you in `lib.py`, so you can simply use the following function to create the network representation: